jessev14/floating-combat-toolbox/README.md

 # Tehcnical Notes
 Floating combats are a not a novel feature.
-They can be created without this module by creating a combat with `scene: null` or updating an existing combat's scene to be `null`.
+They can be created entirely without this module by creating a combat with `scene: null` or updating an existing combat's scene to be `null`.

 This module implements a user-friendly interface for creating and managing floating combats.
 It also implements additional combat/combatant/token handling to offer a smoother combat flow while using a floating combat.